 4. The Solution-Oriented Coaching Style

 As the name says, this type of coaching style focuses on finding solutions to the predefined problems clients bring to a session.
-People might come to you with health issues, challenges at work, a problem in their relationship, or an issue that encompasses their whole life, like a lack of confidence.
+People might come to you with health issues, challenges at work, or a problem in their relationship.
+Their problem might impact their entire life, like a lack of confidence in themselves.

-As a solution-oriented coach, you’ll help your coachee come up with different solutions for their problem and make a decision on which one to choose.
+As a solution-oriented coach, you’ll help your coachee come up with different solutions for their problem and choose the one that’s the best course of action.
 Once the problem is solved, you move on to the next problem.

-The great thing about this style of coaching is that it’s very definite and less esoteric than some of the other methods listed here.
-This style encourages creative thinking and decision-making.
-It’s results-driven, and you can provide your coachee with concrete steps to overcome their specific problems.
+The great thing about this style of coaching is that it’s much more well-defined and less “esoteric” in the eyes of more pragmatic clients who would be turned off by some of the other methods listed here.
+A solution-oriented coaching style encourages creative thinking and decision-making.
+It’s focused on results and outcomes and can provide your coachee with concrete steps to overcome their specific problems.

-Coaching to achieve specific results can help you build a great relationship with your client as you help them discover their strengths, work on decision making and empower them to overcome their struggles.
-This will help you gain the trust of your client and potentially lead to a successful, long-term ongoing client relationship.
+Coaching to achieve specific results can help you build a great relationship with your client as you help them discover their strengths, work on their decision-making skills, and empower them to overcome their struggles.
+This will help you gain the trust of your client and potentially lead to a successful, long-term, ongoing client relationship.

 5. The Mindset Coaching Style

 This coaching style is also known as transformational coaching.
-As a mindset or transformational coach, you’ll uncover limiting beliefs your clients have and other areas in their belief system that need more clarity.
-By asking powerful questions, you give them perspective on their current reality and thinking patterns, and you help them find their own answers to their most burning questions.
+As a mindset or transformational coach, you’ll uncover limiting beliefs your clients have and other areas in their belief systems that need more clarity.
+By asking powerful questions, you give them new perspectives on their current reality and thinking patterns, and you help them find their own answers to their most burning questions.

 A great mindset coach doesn’t try to influence their client’s way of thinking but instead gives them space and the freedom to choose their own beliefs, which will help them get where they want to be.
 Helping them make their own choices will empower them more in this particular situation than simply giving them solutions to their problems.

-When you’re a mindset coach, you need to be careful not to tell your client what they should do.
-You’re there as a listener and an aid to help them make their own realizations and find their own way.
-You want to help your client to cultivate a growth mindset so they can do more and realize their potential.
+When you’re a mindset coach, you need to be careful not to tell your clients what they should do.
+You’re there as a listener and to help them get to their own realizations in their own way.
+If you want to help your client cultivate a growth mindset so they can realize their full potential, then you need to let them find their own answers.
 As you may have guessed, this requires excellent communication skills.